Grid homology for singular links in lens space and a resolution cube: Resolution cube

 \end{itemize}

 \end{thm}

 We will relate the complexes defined by $g$, $g_r$ and $g_s$ given their close relationship.
-For further use, we set up more notations: \begin{itemize} \item $\XXV_0$ will denote the set of all X or XX base points except the two adjacent to the crossing square of c, which is shared by $g$, $g_r$ and $g_s$. $\XXV(-)$ denotes the set of of all X and XX base points in a grid diagram. \item $\OV$ will denote the set of O base points, shared by $g$, $g_r$ and $g_s$. \item $\mathbb{B}$, $\mathbb{A}$ will denote the sets of B, A marks, respectively.
+For further use, we set up more notations: \begin{itemize} \item $\XXV_0$ will denote the set of all $X$ or $XX$ base points except the two adjacent to the crossing square of $c$, which is shared by $g$, $g_r$ and $g_s$. $\XXV(-)$ denotes the set of all $X$ and $XX$ base points in a grid diagram. \item $\OV$ will denote the set of $O$ base points, shared by $g$, $g_r$ and $g_s$. \item $\mathbb{B}$ and $\mathbb{A}$ will denote the sets of $B$ and $A$ marks, respectively.

 \end{itemize}